Wuyishan Tea Growing Region & 10 Ways It's Unique

 Even though the Wuyi mountain ranges are located in both Fujian and Jiangxi province, it's mainly Fujian that has a long history of tea cultivation.
 A noteworthy fact is that Wuyishan has been classified as a world natural and cultural heritage site by UNESCO since 1999.
 The highest point of the mountain is 2158 m (7080 ft) and lies on the border of Fujian and Jiangxi, making it the highest point in both provinces.
 This region is really all about growing tea.
-There is a famous list of '10 strange things in Wuyishan', and the top three are all tea related.
-That says a lot.
+There is a famous list of '10 strange things in Wuyishan', and the top 3 are all tea related (see next paragraph).

 The region is characterized formations of large fault structures due to past volcanic activity.
 Thousands of years of natural erosion has resulted in a picturesque landscape characterized by winding rivers, cliffs and caves.
 The red-colored soil is exceptionally fertile, which is beneficial to the magnificent taste of the tea from this area.
 Geology is of such importance that oolong teas from this region (yancha) are classified based on growing location.
 Read this article about the different wu yi source tea classes.